 Waste & Recycling

-> Steel is an endlessly reusable product, meaning it is an input in both our industrial process and our end product.
-This is a unique property, and one that Aperam is fully committed to optimising.
-Recyco, our European recycling unit, is dedicated to recovering and treating the metallic content from melting shop dust and sending it back for reuse.
-Furthermore, to become a zero-waste company, all our units are working to address the hazardous wastes that they produce, especially the slags, dust and acids.
+Steel is an endlessly reusable product, meaning it is an input in both our industrial process and our end products.
+This is a unique property and one that Aperam is fully committed to optimizing.